luiul/statistics-meets-logistics/README.md

 ## JupyterLab

 [JupyterLab](https://github.com/jupyterlab/jupyterlab) is the next-gen user interface for Project Jupyter offering all the familiar building blocks of the classic Jupyter Notebook (notebook, terminal, text editor, file browser, rich outputs, etc.) in a flexible and powerful user interface.
 JupyterLab will eventually replace the classic Jupyter Notebook.
+[Kite](https://github.com/kiteco/jupyterlab-kite) is available for Jupyterlab.

 [Contributing to JupyterLab - JupyterLab 2.3.0a2 documentation](https://jupyterlab.readthedocs.io/en/stable/developer/contributing.html?highlight=virtual%20environment#installing-jupyterlab)